benjaminheng/waypoint/README.md

 ## Python style guide

-Follow the [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide!
+(Try to) follow the [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide!
 A summary of notable PEP8 guidelines:

 - 4 spaces per indentation level.
 - Variable and method names should be lowercase_with_underscores.